tylermercer/personal-website/src/posts/faith/mono-no-aware-sunt-lacrimae-rerum.md

 considering the impermanence of things.
 This somberness occurs because the impermanence touches us.

-## Virtue is Found in the Mean Between Extremes
+## Recognizing the Validity of our Ephemeral Suffering

 Thus, I believe that we can, with effort, simultaneously acknowledge both the visceral reality of our suffering _and_ its ephemeral nature.